AriFordsham/GHCWiki/trac-notification.md

 # Email Notification of Ticket Changes

-Trac supports notification about ticket changes via email.
+Trac supports notification of ticket changes via email.

 Email notification is useful to keep users up-to-date on tickets/issues of interest, and also provides a convenient way to post all ticket changes to a dedicated mailing list.
 For example, this is how the [ Trac-tickets](http://lists.edgewall.com/archive/trac-tickets/) mailing list is set up.